sigmie/docs.sigmie.com/src/pages/docs/search/sorting.md

 ## Direction

-Like everywhere you can choose the sorting direction for your Hits.
+Like everywhere, you can choose the sorting direction for your Hits.

 ### Asc

 The `Asc` direction shorts the Hits in **Ascending** order.
-So if the sorting attribute is a number, then the Documents with the **lowest** will come as first.
+So if the sorting attribute is a number, then the Documents with the **lowest** will come first.

 ### Desc